oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 An output set thus consists of instances with different structures.
 This is the same situation as with a collection of an open type [OData-CSDL, sections 6.3 and 9.3](#ODataCSDL) and it is handled in the same way.

 If the first input set is a collection of entities from a given entity set, then so are all input sets and output sets in the transformation sequence.
 The `{select-list}` in the context URL [OData-Protocol, section 10](#ODataProtocol) MUST describe only properties that are present or annotated as absent (for example, if `Core.Permissions` is `None` [OData-Protocol, section 11.2.2](#ODataProtocol)) in all instances of the collection, after applying any `$select` and `$expand` system query options.
 The `{select-list}` SHOULD describe as many such properties as possible, even if the request involves a concatenation that leads to a non-homogeneous structure.
 If the server cannot determine any such properties, the `{select-list}` MUST consist of just the instance annotation `AnyStructure` defined in the `Core` vocabulary [OData-VocCore](#ODataVocCore).
-(See [example 71](#anystructure).)
+(See [example 73](#anystructure).)

 ### <a name="SamenessandOrder" href="#SamenessandOrder">3.1.2 Sameness and Order</a>

 Input sets and output sets are not sets of instances in the mathematical sense but collections, because the same instance can occur multiple times in them.
 In other words: A collection contains values (which can be instances of structured types or primitive values), possibly with repetitions.
 The occurrences of the values in the collection form a set in the mathematical sense.
 The _cardinality_ of a collection is the total number of occurrences in it.
-When this text describes a transformation algorithmically and stipulates that certain steps are carried out _for each occurrence_ in a collection, this means that the steps are carried out multiple times for the same instance if it occurs multiple times in the collection.
+When this text describes a transformation algorithmically and stipulates that certain steps are carried out _for each occurrence_ in a collection, this means that the steps are carried out multiple times for the same value if it occurs multiple times in the collection.

 A collection addressed by the resource path is returned by the service either as an ordered collection [OData-Protocol, section 11.4.10](#ODataProtocol) or as an unordered collection.
 The same applies to collections that are nested in or related to the addressed resource as well as to collections that are the result of evaluating an expression starting with `$root`, which occur, for example, as the first parameter of a [hierarchical transformation](#HierarchicalTransformations).